ickc/pantable/docs/README.md

 Note: pandoc 2.10 is short lived and 2.11 has minor API changes comparing to that, mainly for fixing its shortcomings.
 Please avoid using pandoc 2.10.

+To use pantable with pandoc < 2.10, install pantable 0.12 explicitly by `pip install pantable~=0.12.4`.

 # `pantable`

 This allows CSV tables, optionally containing markdown syntax (disabled by default), to be put in markdown as a fenced code blocks.